 The best starting place I can think of in this comparison is in characters the two introduced.
 Actually, both writers introduced numerous of characters; let’s narrow the scope to just the heroes (this discussion will have spoilers for a decade-plus-old set of comics, so fair warning):

 Thing I liked: The New Students/Team Members

-One of Morrison’s ideas for his run was expanding Xavier’s School.
-The population of mutants was growing, and so they could no longer afford to focus on just the students in the X-Men.
+One of Morrison’s ideas for their run was expanding Xavier’s School.
+The population of mutants was growing, and so the team could no longer afford to focus on just the students in the X-Men.
 Morrison added entire classes worth of young students, learning to deal with their gifts and maybe one day graduate to the main team.
 New introductions like Beak, Angel, Ernst, and Kid Omega made a huge impression, and many of them have stuck around.

 There are some interesting additions to the main team, as well.
 Fantomex is a cool, if somewhat goofy, anti-hero type and parody of that type at the same time.
 It renders him a little empty under that surface coolness, but he doesn’t need much more than that given his place in the cast.
 There’s also Xorn (but more on that in a bit).

 But for as interesting as Morrison’s group was, none of them individually was as much fun to follow as Whedon’s introduction, Armor.
 Whedon, while he only made one addition to the main team, made it count, with a mouthy, young recruit thrust into service on an alien world as Wolverine’s mentee.
 On a full scale, it’s hard to compare a bunch of good new characters with one really good one.
 I might side with Armor, though, just because of how excited I was about the character.